BhavikPawar29/HP-Challenge/README.md

 The dataset used for training and testing the models is available in the `data_cleaned/Train` directory.
 It includes images of "La Eterna" flowers and other types of flowers.
 ## Code Structure

-- `flower_classification.ipynb`: Jupyter Notebook with code for building and training the CNN models.
+- `Challenge-Final.ipynb`: Jupyter Notebook with code for building and training the CNN models.
 - `requirements.txt`: Required Python packages.
 Install them using `pip install -r requirements.txt`.

 ## Acknowledgements